Manny Villar: House of Representatives

 Villar entered politics when he was elected as the representative of Las Piñas-Muntinlupa's at-large district in 1992.
 At 42 years old, he was one of the youngest members of the House of Representatives.
 Early in his congressional career, Villar was a prolific filer of House bills; in the first 100 days of the Ninth Congress, Villar filed the most number of local bills in the House of Representatives.
 Due to congressional redistricting, he later represented the district of Las Piñas.

 Villar became the speaker of the House of Representatives in 1998, during his third term in congress.
 As speaker, he presided over the impeachment of President Joseph Estrada over corruption allegations in November 2000.
-Along with a large group of lawmakers which include the Senate president, Villar defected from Estrada's Laban ng Makabayang Masang Pilipino (LAMMP) coalition in order to hasten the process of impeachment.
+Along with a large group of lawmakers, Villar defected from Estrada's Laban ng Makabayang Masang Pilipino (LAMMP) coalition to hasten the process of impeachment.
 However, he was ousted as speaker by Estrada's allies, replacing him with Camarines Sur representative Arnulfo Fuentebella.

 Senate

 Villar ran and won a seat as a senator in the 2001 elections.
 He ran as an independent candidate, but campaigned as a member of the People Power Coalition.
 He was later reelected in 2007, running as a member of the Genuine Opposition coalition.

 In July 2006, Villar became the Senate president, making him the first post-World War II public official to head both the House of Representatives and the Senate.

 In November 2008, due to issues regarding the construction of a road extension in C5, Villar lost support and resigned as president of the Senate.
 His successor, Juan Ponce Enrile, launched an inquiry regarding the project.

+Manny and Cynthia Villar have been linked to the pork barrel scam.
+Janet Lim-Napoles alleged in an affidavit that she gave campaign contributions to Manny Villar in Mandaluyong and alleged that in 2004 he received kickbacks of 30% from the purchase of computers P3.7 million for the Department of Transportation and Communications.
+Cynthia Villar denied the allegations.
+In 2013, Leody de Guzman of Bukluran ng Manggagawang Pilipino filed a letter with the Philippine Department of Justice alleging that the Villars' use of P151 million of their pork barrel violated the procurement law.